Introduction:

 🕴No two fingerprints have ever been found alike in many billions of human and automated computer comparisons.

-🕴Fingerprints are the basis for criminal history foundation at every police agency on earth.
+🕴Fingerprints are the basis for the criminal history foundation at every police agency on earth.

 Discover more from Forensic's blog